louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Louisiana Criminal Court Records?

-Louisiana Criminal Court Records consist of the official documentation of “public” information generated and filed during a routine criminal court proceeding.
-As furnished by the Louisiana Public Records Law, court records are publicly available information filed with the court custodian and does not include confidential records that are otherwise sealed by statute or court order.
-This law in relation to criminal court records also entails that summons, orders, writs, warrants, case files, docket sheets, citations, hearings, affidavits, court calendars, subpoenas, injunctions, judgments, and other written or electronically generated information and resources produced during criminal court proceedings are open for public inspection and reproduction unless otherwise expressed by law.
+Louisiana Criminal Court Records consist of information generated and filed during a routine criminal court proceeding.
+Under the Louisiana Public Records Law, court records are publicly available information filed with court custodians.
+Such records may include summons, orders, writs, warrants, case files, docket sheets, citations, hearings, affidavits, court calendars, subpoenas, injunctions, judgments, and other written or electronically generated information and resources produced during criminal court proceedings.
+However, public court records do not include confidential records that are otherwise sealed by statute or court order.

 What is Contained in a Louisiana Criminal Court Record?